woofwoofinc/sketch-favicon/README.md

     See the License for the specific language governing permissions and limitations under the License.

-Alternatively, you may licence this work under the MIT Licence at your option.
+Alternatively, you may license this work under the MIT Licence at your option.

     Copyright (c) 2017 Woof Woof, Inc. contributors